Aryeh Eliav: Biography

-Lev Lipschitz (later Aryeh Eliav) was born in Moscow.
+Lev Lipschitz (later Aryeh Eliav) was born in Moscow to Yosef and Matilda Lipschitz.
 His family immigrated to Mandatory Palestine in 1924.
-He studied history and sociology, gaining a BA from the Hebrew University of Jerusalem and worked as a teacher and sociologist.
-He later served as a visiting professor in several American academic institutes, including two years at Harvard University (1979–1980) and his two terms at Trinity College in the 1990s.
+He studied at the Halperin school and Herzliya Hebrew Gymnasium in Tel Aviv.
+Later, he studied history and sociology at the Hebrew University of Jerusalem.
+He gained a BA and worked as a teacher and sociologist.
+He was a visiting professor in several American academic institutes, including two years at Harvard University (1979–1980) and two terms at Trinity College in the 1990s.

-As a teenager, he joined the Haganah in 1936, before joining the British Army in 1940, serving in an artillery unit.
-Upon his return home in 1945 he helped the Aliyah Bet movement and served as a colonel in the IDF.
+As a teenager, Eliav joined the Haganah in 1936 before enlisting in the British Army in 1940 to fight in World War II.
+He initially served in a coastal artillery unit defending Haifa which participated in the sinking of the Italian submarine Scirè.
+He was transferred to the Royal Engineers in 1942 and subsequently served in Egypt and Italy.
+After being discharged from the British Army he became active in the Palyam and participated in Aliyah Bet operations.
+He served in the Israel Defense Forces during the 1948 Arab-Israeli War, initially on the Jerusalem front and then in an administrative position in the Israeli Navy.
+He was discharged with the rank of Colonel in 1949.
 He later worked as an aide to Levi Eshkol on the topics of immigration, absorption and settlement.
 Between 1955 and 1957 he oversaw the foundation of several settlements in Lakhish Regional Council area.
 During the Suez Crisis he supervised Operation Tushia, which transported the Jews of Port Said to Israel.

 In 1958 he returned to Moscow, where he worked as the first secretary in the Israeli embassy, a position he held until 1960.

 Eliav married Tania Zvi, a Holocaust survivor from Kaunas, Lithuania, who was part of a group of refugees Eliav smuggled into Palestine as the commander of an illegal immigration ship in 1947.
 They had three children, Zvi, Ofra and Eyal.